Google Updates Search Quality Rating Guidelines: “More E-A-T, Less Supplementary Content”

 E-A-T More; Take Fewer Supplements

 We can’t stress enough how important it is for you to “E-A-T right.”
 If you’re stumped on what kind of content shows your site’s expertise, authoritativeness, and trustworthiness, that’s something you need to know.
-Likewise, you also have to be a good judge for what Supplemental Content is working for your site.
+Likewise, you must be a good judge of what Supplemental Content is working for your site.

 For help with all of the above, contact us.
 We’ve been helping clients implement E-A-T strategies for over 20 years—before “E-A-T” even had a name!
 And we can do the same for you.
 Let us help you get recognized as the trusted expert and authority you are.
-Just get in touch with us, and we’ll get you on the right content diet.
+Just contact us, and we’ll get you on the proper content diet.

 Ready to Collaborate?
 Contact Us!